mzihlmann/kaniko/README.md

 Set this flag to `true` to squash stages together.
 Defaults to `false`.
 Becomes default in `v1.26.0`.

+#### Flag `FF_KANIKO_REWRITE_TO_OCI`
+When we store an image using warmer they get force rewritten to dockerv2 by the tarball library.
+This causes builds to be different if you build from remote or from local warmer.
+Set this flag to `true` to force the loaded image into OCI format again.
+Defaults to `false`.
+Becomes default in `v1.26.0`.

 ### Debug Image

 The kaniko executor image is based on scratch and doesn't contain a shell.
 We